rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 - `index`: Holds all modules' file path and its compiled V8 module.
 - `seen`: Holds all modules' file path and its status.
 - `pending`: Holds all unresolved modules, i.e. the module status is still not `Ready`.

+When js runtime initialize, all the static import modules need to be resolved, i.e. their status are `Ready`.
+Then the js runtime can finally start to evaluate/execute the module.
+While all dynamic import modules can be delayed until actual evaluation/execution.